View of Railay Beach Hotels in and around Railay, Krabi and Ao Nang

 First off, none of the hotels rooms are absolute beach front.
 The hotels pools and restaurants front onto the beach.
 Secondly Railay is small.
 You can walk anywhere in about 15 minutes.

 Sand Sea, Railay Bay, Sunrise, Railay Village and Railay Princess have all been developed from bamboo huts to air conditioned hotels.
 Each year they all try to out do each other by becoming more like a five star resort.
-These days they run a pretty close race, all have the standard mod cons- Pool, AC, Cable TV, Mini Bar etc, and are new and friendly.
+These days they run a pretty close race, all have the standard mod cons- Pool, AC, Cable TV, Mini Bar, wifi etc, and are new and friendly.
 Occupying Railay's central area.
 This is the "top end" accommodation in Railay.

 Sunrise